-Local community groups and Councils are united in their opposition to further expansion at Luton Airport because it cause significant and unsustainable environmental damage through noise, emissions and pollution from aircraft and traffic, and overwhelm local road and rail services.
+Local community groups all around the are, and councils in Hertfordshire, are united in their opposition to further expansion at Luton Airport because it causes significant and unsustainable environmental damage through noise, emissions and pollution from aircraft and surface traffic, and overwhelms local road and rail services.